KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/guides/hardware/uart_background.md

 Note that in practice there are many variations in implementations of SPI.
 For example:
-* Sometimes Slave Select is called "Chip Select" (CS), and sometimes CS is used to turn on/off a group of slaves (rather than one at a time).
+* Sometimes Slave Select is called "Chip Select" (CS).
-* Sometime SPI is instead wired in a "daisy chain" where data is forwarded in a ring (from master to slave to slave and eventually back to master).
+* Sometime SPI is instead wired in a "daisy chain" where data is forwarded in a ring (from master to slave to slave to slave and then eventually back to master).
 This variation only requires a single SS-pin on the master.

 See also: